Hendrik Prinsloo

-Hendrik Frederik Prinsloo, OBE, ED (18 August 1890 – 20 November 1966) was a South African army officer.
+Hendrik Frederik Prinsloo (18 August 1890 – 20 November 1966) was a South African army officer.
 As a 12-year-old boy, he was interned by the British in a concentration camp during the Anglo-Boer War but served alongside the British in the South African forces during the two World Wars.
 He is best remembered for the humanitarian manner in which he, as commandant, ran the Zonderwater Italian prisoner of war camp.

 Early life

 Prinsloo was the son of commandant Hendrik Frederik Prinsloo (1861–1900), who commanded the Carolina Boer Commando at the Battle of Spion Kop and was killed in action at Witkloof, and his wife, Cecilia Maria Steyn.
 In 1926, Boer and Briton erected a monument to commemorate his gallantry at Witkloof.

-He was also a direct descendant of Hendrik Frederik Prinsloo (1784–1816), who was involved in the Slagter's Nek rebellion in 1815.
+He was also a direct descendant of Hendrik Frederik Prinsloo (1784–1816), who was executed for his involvement in the Slagter's Nek rebellion in 1815.

 As a boy of 12, he was taken prisoner of war by the British while carrying arms in his father's Commando (the Carolinaers) during the Second Boer War.
 Because of his tender age, he was lodged in the Barberton concentration camp with his mother.

 After the war he became a magistrate's court interpreter in Natal Province and eventually farmed in the Carolina district.